Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/requirements/features-and-requirements.md

 ## Nonfunctional Requirements
 - Users will set up the IntelliGest Smart Home by connecting the Device to the power supply and connecting it to the internet directly using ethernet.
 They can then view the dashboard at their [Home Assistant Dashboard](http://homeassistant.local:8123/).
-- Users will set up MQTT/Home Assistant with their Smart Home devices and appliances.
+- Users will set up Home Assistant with their Smart Home devices and appliances.
   - TV, AC, Thermostats, Light-bulbs, Security Cameras, Locks, Fans, Alarms, etc.
  - IntelliGest can also be used by individuals who can speak after adjusting some system
     settings.